 Released – 2011

-In the past, they have turned mediocre novels into great films through the skill of talented scriptwriters and directors.
-Unfortunately, Bruce Robinson’s The Rum Diary isn’t one.
-With Depp’s desire to honour his departed friend Hunter S. Thompson’s memory by helping to bring his semi-autobiographical story to the big screen, feeling over-indulgent, pretentious and a little boring, especially when compared to his previous fore into Thompson’s work; Fear And Loathing In Las Vegas, which is an overall much more enjoyable adaptation to sit through.
+In the past, people have turned mediocre novels into great films through the skill of talented scriptwriters and directors.
+Unfortunately, Bruce Robinson’s The Rum Diary isn’t one such adaptation.
+Depp’s desire to honour his departed friend Hunter S. Thompson by bringing the author’s semi-autobiographical story to the big screen might have been well-intentioned, the product, however, fails to successfully turn the source material into a compelling movie.
+Feeling over-indulgent, pretentious and at times, a little boring, especially when compared to his previous fore into Thompson’s work; Fear And Loathing In Las Vegas, which is an overall much more enjoyable adaptation to sit through.

 The problems with the production, however, stem from the plot, or lack of as the case may be.
 As the story progresses you soon realise that the “humour” and jumping from one beautiful to another is the film’s attempt at making up for a paper-thin story, where Depp was allowed free-rein to be as flamboyant and over the top as desired, while the rest of the cast come and go as the plot requires, but never make a lasting impression.